About Us

 - DOE funded Isogenie project (R. Varner).

-- Bringing DNDC into the Predictive Ecosystem Analyzer (PEcAn) project (ESRC)(Varner, Contosta, Campbell).
+- Bringing DNDC into the Predictive Ecosystem Analyzer (PEcAn) project (ESRC; R. Varner, A. Contosta, N. Campbell).
 This project is expanding our capacity for ecosystem model analyses at scales relevant for policy and land management by integrating the ecosystem model DeNitrification-DeComposition (DNDC) into the PEcAn system.

 Trace gas analysis using CH4 using a gas chromatograph equipped with a flame ionization detector (GC-FID; Shimadzu 8A); and CH4, CO2, and H2O vapor (Cavity Enhanced Absorption Spectroscopy (OF-CEAS); LI-COR 7810).
 We also have a laser to measure del13-CH4 (Aerodyne, Inc.).

-Cheristy Jones attended Greenland Science Week and presented on our work at Kobbefjord, Greenland which examines terrestrial-aquatic conductivity and catchment carbon flux. - News Article, October 2, 2024
+Cheristy Jones attended Greenland Science Week and presented on our work at Kobbefjord, Greenland which examines terrestrial-aquatic conductivity and catchment carbon flux. - Concord Monitor news article, October 2, 2024

-UNH: Climate change impact on forests may be less than expected - Clarice Perryman, along with two other graduates students from UNH, was awarded an Outstanding Student Presentation Award at the Fall Meeting of the American Geophysical Union.
+Clarice Perryman, along with two other graduates students from UNH, was awarded an Outstanding Student Presentation Award at the Fall Meeting of the American Geophysical Union. - The Wildlife Society article, March 31, 2017